berenslab/retinal_image_counterfactuals/README.md

-This code repository is associated with the paper ["Generating Realistic Counterfactuals for Retinal Fundus and OCT Images using Diffusion Models"](https://arxiv.org/abs/2311.11629).
-It is based on the ["Diffusion Visual Counterfactual Explanations"](https://github.com/valentyn1boreiko/DVCEs) repository.
+This code repository is associated with the paper ["Generating Realistic Counterfactuals for Retinal Fundus and OCT Images using Diffusion Models"](https://arxiv.org/abs/2311.11629). and is based on the ["Diffusion Visual Counterfactual Explanations"](https://github.com/valentyn1boreiko/DVCEs) repository.

-Here we provide the models and code to generate diffusion counterfactuals using retinal fundus images and OCT scans.
-Our fundus classifiers are trained on the task of detecting Diabetic Retinopathy detection.
-With these classifiers, counterfactuals can be generated from any fundus image to the healthy class or DR class.
-We also provide 5-class fundus classifiers, with which counterfactuals can be generated to one of the following classes: healthy, mild, moderate, severe and proliferative.
-OCT classifiers are trained to classify among the classes normal, choroidal neovascularization (CNV), drusen and Diabetic Macular Edema (DME) and OCT counterfactuals can be generated to any of these 4 classes.
+Here we provide the code and models to generate diffusion counterfactuals using retinal fundus images and OCT scans.

+For retinal fundus images, we focus on the task of Diabetic Retinopathy Detection and grading.
+The classes are the 5-stages of Diabetic Retinopathy, namely, "healthy", "mild", "moderate", "severe" and "proliferative".
+For binary classification, we use a classifier with 'onset 2' labelling i.e. we consider both "healthy" and "mild" as "healthy" while grouping "moderate", "severe" and "proliferative" into the diseased class.
+With this code, counterfactuals can be generated in both 5-class and binary settings.
+Note that the generation capabilties of the method for "proliferative" and "severe" counterfactuals are limited due to the scarcity of these classes in the data set used to train the models.

+For OCT scans, counterfactuals can be generated to 4 different classes: "normal", "choroidal neovascularization (CNV)", "drusen" and "diabetic macular edema (DME)".

 ## **Diffusion Counterfactuals**
 <p align="center">